Parsnips are root vegetables that resemble albino carrots. They are native to Eurasia and have been used in meals for centuries.

 It also tastes terrific with gravies and sauces.

 Mashed parsnips taste amazing with Paleo fried chicken and pork tenderloin.
-You can serve mashed parsnips with bacon chilli, cocoa chilli or any other type of chilli.
+You can serve mashed parsnips with bacon chili, cocoa chili, or any other type of chili.

 You could also sauté or julienne your parsnips.

 Yes, you can!
 Just like carrots, you can eat parsnips raw.

 Their sweet and snappy flavor makes them extremely satisfying when you eat them raw.